micrometreuk/micrometreuk.github.io/README.md

 ```bash
 cp files/ssh_config ~/.ssh/config
 ```
-The continents of the file the ssh_congig On line 2 shows StrictHostKeyChecking no,
+The continents of the file the ssh_congig On line 2 shows StrictHostKeyChecking no.

-this will disable strict host key checking for the hosts.
+This will disable strict host key checking for the hosts, we need this for the git hook to work.

 ```bash
 Host dev-droplet